CosmoSimio/eks-k8s-lab/README.md

 If you are using an exisintg Linux ec2 instance, there is a .sh (bash script) file that you can use to install the prerequisite tools for the lab.

-There is also a mac version of the .sh script for the installation of these prerequisite installation.
+There is also a mac version of the .sh script for the installation of these prerequisite command line tools.